 The are a variety of circumstances in which paternity of a child is presumed, without a declaration of paternity.
 If the child’s parents were married during the birth or conception, if the parents attempted to get married before the child’s birth, or if the man has given permission to be named as the father on the child’s birth certificate, then paternity is often assumed.
 Also, cases in which the father has been ordered to support the child or has allowed for the child to live with him as his natural son or daughter for some time typically result in paternity being presumed by the courts.
 Another example of this is when the child’s parents file for divorce within 300 days of the child’s birth.

 Understanding a Voluntary Declaration of Paternity

 There are cases which can be more complicated in nature, such as those that involve a man signing a voluntary declaration of paternity only to find out that he may not actually be the biological father of the child.
 In these situations, the Court must determine whether or not the man is legally the father and if the voluntary declaration of paternity is to be set aside or upheld.
 Issues such as the child’s age and the length of time that has passed since signing the declaration, as well as the relationship between the man and the child, will be considered.

-The attorneys at Walzer Melcher are experienced in the area parental rights.
-We have worked on a number of cases involving the determination of paternity, and can assist you in protecting your rights and achieving the legal outcome your deserve.
+The attorneys at Walzer Melcher are experienced in the area of parental rights.
+We have worked on a number of cases involving the determination of paternity and can assist you in protecting your rights and achieving the legal outcome you deserve.
 If you would like more information, please call or email us for a consultation.